Tofu Recipes (From Easy Eats To Epic Feasts)

 Vegan Tofu Potstickers with Crispy Dumpling Skirt

-This tofu dumpling recipe Ellanor over at Oh My Veg! are a perfect go-to when you’re craving a perfect bite-sized treat with a satisfying texture.
+This tofu dumpling recipe from Ellanor over at Oh My Veg! is a go-to when you want something snacky but legit.
 The dumplings have a juicy, savory filling encased in chewy wrappers and fried to golden perfection with a crispy bottom.

 The star of this recipe is the crispy dumpling skirt—a lacy, crunchy layer that adds an extra dimension of texture to each bite.
 The filling, made of grated tofu, cabbage, and aromatic ingredients like garlic and ginger, is subtle in flavor, letting the umami-rich dipping sauce steal the spotlight.
 Whether you’re vegan or just a fan of potstickers, this recipe will quickly become a favorite.